MIT students will be talking engineering courses in English and they will be expected to take Japanese language courses as well.

 Japanese Language Classes

 There are several Japanese language classes for international students.
 Proper Japanese language classes will be decided based on the Japanese language skill of the students.
-Assignments may be provided before the student comes to Tokyo Tech if they are a beginner.
+Assignments may be provided before the student comes to Science Tokyo if they are a beginner.

 (NCL.N502) Innovative Nuclear Systems Design Project